manogyasingh/ctf_writeups/uiuctf24/Chunky Boi.md

 #### What do we see
-So the subject is clearly the Globemaster (description calls it a BIG plane) Zooming in, its fleet number can be seen on the tail as: 77182 some mountain-like vegetation can also be seen (this will help later) also we know which runways we're seeing the plane from because of the runway markers
+So the subject is clearly the Globemaster (description calls it a BIG plane) Zooming in, its fleet number can be seen on the tail as: 77182

+some mountain-like vegetation can also be seen also we know which runways we're seeing the plane from because of the runway markers

 #### What do we not see